rr5050/node-db-boilerplate/README.md

 ### Docker-compose

 Will setup a MariaDB server with a docker volume to contain the database.
-If it's not present at startup, the database will be started and then initialized with files in the folder './src/db/sql/initdb' - using them in an alfabetically order.
+If it's not present at startup, the database will be started and then initialized with files in the folder './src/config/init-mariadb' - using them in an alfabetically order.

+---

+### cache.db.model.js

+Access both MariaDB and Redis with this module using only one function.
+Cache is handled by your setup in the query module, 'query.db.model.js'.
+This has been designed so that in most caces you would not need direct access to mariadb or redis - instead you ONLY use this one.

+in any back-end javascript file, import it with one of these:

+    import cachedb from './models/cache.db.model.js'

+and call it like this:

+    const dbresult = await cachedb(myQuery, params)

+---

+### query.db.model.js

+Templates for queries regarding access to MariaDB and Redis, optimized to be used for caching queries with the module 'cache.db.model.js'

+in any back-end javascript file, import it with one of these:

+    import QUERY from './models/query.db.model.js'

 ---